-This leaflet has been designed to provide information for ladies who are considering having a vaginal hysterectomy operation (removal of the womb) to treat their prolapse and the likely plan of care after the procedure.
+This leaflet has been designed to provide information for ladies who are considering having a posterior vaginal and/or perineal body repair operation to treat their prolapse and the likely plan of care after the operation.
 It will also include the benefits, risks and alternatives of the procedure.
 Please feel free to ask a member of the team if there is anything you do not understand.

-What is a prolapse?
+What is a posterior vaginal wall prolapse?